 • High-temperature gas gathering where wellhead temperatures are elevated

-• Deepwater pipelines where the combination of low ambient temperature and high process temperature requires a coating with proven performance across the full temperature range
+• Deepwater pipelines where low ambient temperature and high process temperature both apply

 PropertyFBE3LPE3LPP